 Professor Zavislan received his BS degree with high honors in Optics in 1981 and his PhD degree in Optics in 1988 from the University of Rochester.
-From 1987 to 1992, he was a Research Staff Member at IBM Almaden Research Center.
+From 1987 to 1992, he was a research staff member at IBM Almaden Research Center.
 In 1992 he co-founded Lucid, Inc. where he led the company's research and product development efforts.
-In 2002, he joined the faculty of the Institute of Optics, University of Rochester as an Associate professor.
+In 2002, he joined the faculty of the Institute of Optics, University of Rochester as an associate professor.
 He currently serves as Associate Dean for Education, Hajim School of Engineering and Applied Sciences.
 He is an inventor or co-inventor on 62 issued US patents, an author or co-author on 49 papers, and a co-editor of a book and a book chapter.
-He is a fellow of the Optical Society of America and the National Academy of Inventors.
+He is a fellow of Optica and the National Academy of Inventors.

 Professor Zavislan's teaching interests are in the area of optical system analysis and optical engineering.
 He has taught undergraduate and graduate geometrical optics, undergraduate physical optics, undergraduate radiometry, undergraduate optical engineering senior design, undergraduate and graduate courses in product development, undergraduate and graduate optics laboratory courses.
 He led the development of Hajim School’s hands-on four course series (EAS 141-144).
 He is currently the faculty director of the optics teaching labs.